Thursday, May 24, 2012

 1. What is Earth Hour?

 Earth Hour is a global grass-roots movement encouraging individuals, businesses and governments around the world to take positive actions for the environment, and celebrating their commitment to the planet by switching off their lights for one designated hour.
-Earth Hour 2012 aims to show the actions that people, businesses and governments world-wide are taking to reduce their environmental impact.
-The highlight of Earth Hour 2012 will see the world’s most iconic landmarks go dark for one designated hour, as hundreds of millions of people transcend race, religion, culture, society, generation and geography, switching off their lights in a global celebration of their commitment to protect the one thing that unites us all – the planet.
+Earth Hour 2014 aims to show the actions that people, businesses and governments world-wide are taking to reduce their environmental impact.
+The highlight of Earth Hour 2014 will see the world’s most iconic landmarks go dark for one designated hour, as hundreds of millions of people transcend race, religion, culture, society, generation and geography, switching off their lights in a global celebration of their ongoing commitment to protect the one thing that unites us all – the planet.

 2. When does Earth Hour take place?

-Earth Hour 2012 will be held on Saturday March 31 between 8.30PM and 9.30PM in your local time zone.
+Earth Hour 2014 will be held on Saturday March 29 between 8.30PM and 9.30PM in your local time zone.

 3. What does Earth Hour ask people to do?